-64. Report of the Human Rights Council (see para.
-104).

-- 65. Promotion and protection of the rights of children: - (a) Promotion and protection of the rights of children; - (b) Follow-up to the outcome of the special session on children. - 66.
-Rights of indigenous peoples: - (a) Rights of indigenous peoples; - (b) Follow-up to the outcome document of the high-level plenary meeting of the General Assembly known as the World Conference on Indigenous Peoples. - 67.
+- 67. Report of the Human Rights Council (see para.
+105). - 68.
+Promotion and protection of the rights of children. - 69.
+Rights of Indigenous Peoples: - (a) Rights of Indigenous Peoples; - (b) Follow-up to the outcome document of the high-level plenary meeting of the General Assembly known as the World Conference on Indigenous Peoples. - 70.
 Elimination of racism, racial discrimination, xenophobia and related intolerance (see para.
-105): - (a) Elimination of racism, racial discrimination, xenophobia and related intolerance; - (b) Comprehensive implementation of and follow-up to the Durban Declaration and Programme of Action. - 68.
-Right of peoples to self-determination. - 69.
-Promotion and protection of human rights: - (a) Implementation of human rights instruments; - (b) Human rights questions, including alternative approaches for improving the effective enjoyment of human rights and fundamental freedoms; - (c) Human rights situations and reports of special rapporteurs and representatives; - (d) Comprehensive implementation of and follow-up to the Vienna Declaration and Programme of Action.
+106): - (a) Elimination of racism, racial discrimination, xenophobia and related intolerance; - (b) Comprehensive implementation of and follow-up to the Durban Declaration and Programme of Action. - 71.
+Right of peoples to self-determination. - 72.
+Promotion and protection of human rights: - (a) Implementation of human rights instruments; - (b) Human rights questions, including alternative approaches for improving the effective enjoyment of human rights and fundamental freedoms; - (c) Human rights situations and reports of special rapporteurs and representatives;

+(d) Comprehensive implementation of and follow-up to the Vienna Declaration and Programme of Action.